Vancouver Police Union: Role

-The VPU is the collective bargaining agent for approximately 1300 members of the Vancouver Police Department and negotiates labour contracts.
+The VPU is the collective bargaining agent for approximately 1,450 members of the Vancouver Police Department and negotiates labour contracts.
 It also represents its members in disciplinary cases and cases relating to the Workers' Compensation Act and Employment Standards Act.

-Through its president and spokesperson, Tom Stamatakis, the union acts as a political lobby on behalf of its membership, and has taken a strong position on issues such as the Insite safe injection site in Vancouver, calling it an "unmitigated disaster" for the Downtown Eastside and claiming that all it has accomplished is the creation of a "sense of entitlement" for the neighbourhood's drug addicted population.
+Through its president and spokesperson, the union acts as a political lobby on behalf of its membership.
+The union opposed the Insite safe injection site in Vancouver, calling it an "unmitigated disaster" for the Downtown Eastside and claiming that all it has accomplished is the creation of a "sense of entitlement" for the neighbourhood's drug addicted population.
 The union also questioned the credibility of former mayor Sam Sullivan in his capacity as the then chair of the police board.
 Critics of the Vancouver Police have been publicly denounced by the union, particularly lawyers Phil Rankin, Cameron Ward, and John Richardson of the Pivot Legal Society.

+During the 2022 Vancouver municipal election, the union took the unprecedented step of endorsing candidates in the election.
+The union supported Ken Sim and his ABC slate.
+VPU President, Ralph Kaisers, went on to stand in the 2025 by-election.
+Kaisers won 13% of the vote, losing to Sean Orr, who is a vocal critic of the VPU.
+The relationship between the VPU and ABC has raised concerns with UBC political science lecturer Stewart Prest stating, "at a certain point that starts to erode the appearance, and perhaps even the reality, of insulation between elected officials and the police force."

 Union president Tom Stamatakis is also the vice-president of the Canadian Police Association.
 The Vancouver Police Union’s office address is 1819 Victoria Diversion, Vancouver, BC.